aksommerville/fullmoon4/README.md

 - [ ] Playing first_frost via fiddle, with screwing around on ch 14, the bells timing is off.
 - [x] macos: app icon
 - [x] macos: Show CPU load at quit
+- [ ] getGamepads() only exists in secure contexts; fails in prod today in Firefox, if you load HTTP.

 ### Full Maps